kothaMeghana510/MediStock-Pro/README.md

 - **React Query** - efficient data feching and state management
 - **Supabase** - backend as a service [database, authenticatioon etc.]
 - **Tailwind CSS** - styling framework for clean and responsive UI
-- **REcharts** - Charts and Graphs for better data visualization
+- **Recharts** - Charts and Graphs for better data visualization
+- **React Toastify* - For showing notifications

 ## Problem it Solves
 Managing stock manually can lead to mistakes, expired medicines and financial loss.
 This projec helps solve those problems by:

-- Tracking received stocks, pending ordres and returns in one place.
+- Tracking received stocks, pending orders and returns in one place.
 - Alerting the shop owner when medicines are near expiry or already expired.
 - Providing useful visual charts and stats to monitor stock at a glance.